 A Pennsylvania House panel on Tuesday

-morning put off debate on a resolution that seeks to ban gay marriage
+will consider a resolution that seeks to ban gay marriage in the

 The House State Government Committee